-A loan from the fund is at the discretion of the adviser after assessing the student’s situation against the following criteria.
+A loan from the fund is at the discretion of the adviser after assessing the student’s situation against the following criteria:

-- Emergency loans will not be issued to fund tuition fees/tuition fee arrears, library fines or any other money owed to another area of the University.
+- Emergency loans will not be issued to fund tuition fees/tuition fee arrears, library fines, or any other money owed to another area of the University.
 The student should be advised to discuss a payment plan with the relevant area.

-- The student must demonstrate a means of repaying the loan such as wages, student loan, stipend, parental contributions, discretionary fund instalment or discretionary fund award if in the adviser’s view the application will result in an award.
+- The student must demonstrate a means of repaying the loan such as wages, student loan, stipend, parental contributions, discretionary fund installment, or discretionary fund award if in the adviser’s view the application will result in an award.
 The student must be able to supply supporting evidence showing their ability to repay from disposable income.

-- If you are in the final year of your course you are not eligible to apply for an emergency loan after the course end date regardless of graduation date.
+- If you are in the final year of your course you are not eligible to apply for an emergency loan after the course end date regardless of your graduation date.

 It is important that loans are repaid by the agreed date so that we can continue to assist other students in financial difficulty.
 You will not be permitted to graduate if you have any outstanding debts to the University.